-During 2021 and 2022, Malta Enterprise launched various schemes and incentives, including:
+Malta Enterprise, throughout the past few years, launched various schemes and incentives, including:

 - The Business Start 2021 scheme, where start-up undertakings in their early stage of development may apply for a grant of up to EUR 10,000 for the development of their business proposal and start-ups presenting viable business plans may receive funding of up to EUR 20,000 per quarter up to a maximum of EUR 200,000.
 Applications in relation to such scheme are accepted until 31 October 2023.